 But with that said, 3M’s dividend yield is now ~3.3% and is reasonably well-covered by earnings.
 The payout ratio is ~63.7% based on consensus 2019 earnings per share of $9.04 and a forward dividend of $5.76. this ratio is OK but at the upper end of my threshold of 65%.
 Still, if global manufacturing recovers in 2020 then 3M should do well, and earnings will rise, and the payout ratio should decline.

 3M is not a bargain despite the decline in stock price since earnings also fell.
 The stock currently trades at a forward earnings multiple of ~19.4.
 This is below the broader market average but above the trailing 10-year multiple of about 17.2.
-3M is a solid company and a Dividend King but the stock may be pressured further if global manufacturing does not recover in 2020.
+3M is a solid company and one of the Dividend Kings but the stock may be pressured further if global manufacturing does not recover in 2020.